 Of course, there will still be lots of folks who will feel more comfortable carrying around that second smartphone.
 At least this new feature might sway some users to avoid that, though!

 Those are the most important new Android 11 features.
 Are you wondering when the new upgrade will hit your smartphone?
-Stay tuned for our tracker article with all the latest!
+Check out our tracker page here!